shrinerb/shrine/doc/plugins/derivatives.md

 If you want to use a different source file, you can pass it in to the process call.
 Typically you'd pass a local file on disk.
-If you pass a `Shrine::UploadedFile` object, it will be automatically downloaded to disk.
+If you pass a `Shrine::UploadedFile` object or another IO-like object, it will be automatically downloaded/copied to a local TempFile on disk.

 ```rb
 # named processor: